ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 ## Client Processing Response {#client-processing}

-On receipt of a DNS response with an EDE option from a DNS responder, the following actions are performed on the EXTRA-TEXT
+On receipt of a DNS response with an EDE option from a DNS responder, the following ordered actions are performed on the EXTRA-TEXT
 field:

-* Verify the field contains valid JSON.
-If not, the requestor MUST discard data in the EXTRA-TEXT field.
+* Servers which don't support this specification might use plain text in the EXTRA-TEXT field so that requestors SHOULD properly handle both plaintext and JSON text in the EXTRA-TEXT field.
+The requestor verifies that the field contains valid JSON.
+If not, the requestor MUST consider the server does not support this specification and stop processing rest of the actions defined in this section.

 * The response MUST be received over an encrypted DNS channel.
 If not, the requestor MUST discard data in the EXTRA-TEXT field.

-* Servers which don't support this specification might use plain text in the EXTRA-TEXT field so that requestors SHOULD properly handle both plaintext and JSON text in the EXTRA-TEXT field.

 * The DNS response MUST also contain an extended error code of "Blocked by Upstream Server", "Blocked" or "Filtered" {{!RFC8914}}, otherwise